Table of Contents

 Tip 1: Stay away from dairy and wheat based products

-It is a well-known fact that dairy products and wheat products can be responsible for worsening or triggering Eczema attacks.
-I recommend that you start consuming cow’s milk rather than soya.
-Even better if you can go for lactase free milk.
+It is a well-known fact that dairy products and wheat products can be responsible for worsening or triggering eczema attacks.
+I recommend that you consume cow’s milk rather than soya.
+You can also go for lactase free milk.
 In addition, you can try eliminating strawberries, eggs, pork, shellfish, nuts, wheat, and foods that have variety of chemicals present in them such as processed meats and carbonated beverages from your diet.

 Tip 2: Frequent showers or bathing is necessary

-In extreme cases of Eczema, you need to adopt preventive measures to keep the infection at bay.
-Routine showers or bathing is recommended.
-This practice can be quite useful; however try using mild and natural soaps and cleansers, i.e. not the ones procured from grocery stores.
-Artificial ingredients in soaps and cleansers might worsen your Eczema as they disturb the pH balance of your skin.
+In extreme cases of eczema, you need to adopt preventive measures to keep the infection at bay.
+Routine showers or bathing is recommended; however try using mild and natural soaps and cleansers, i.e. not the ones procured from grocery stores.
+Artificial ingredients in soaps and cleansers might worsen your eczema as they disturb the pH balance of your skin.